william26/restlight/README.md

 ##RESTlight

-This Nodejs micro framework allows you to create a simple REST backend to support a single page front-end application.
+This Nodejs micro framework allows you to create small websites or web apps, with a classic routing system, or with a single page front-end application.

+The framework gives you a full RESTful API engine to manage your data from webservices.

 ####Installation